 Under this type of personal finance agreement, an individual takes ownership of the vehicle through funds advanced by a finance company.
 The car is used as collateral to secure the loan in the possibility of you defaulting on the loan agreement.

-As car loans are secured against the possibility of defaulting, they often come with lower, more competitive interest rates, unlike a personal loan which is unsecured.
+As car loans are secured against the possibility of defaulting, they often come with lower, more competitive interest rates, unlike an unsecured personal loan.

 Similar to a Chattel Mortgage, a Commercial Hire Purchase is a commercial finance option for individuals who want a vehicle for business purposes.
 But unlike a Chattel Mortgage, the customer does not have ownership of the vehicle.